How To Play: Drive

 Gameplay

-1. On your turn, play a card from your hand by placing it face up in front of you.
+1. On your turn, play a card from your hand to move your car pawn the shown spaces.

 Winning